 Genesis Cinema, Sat 1 Dec, 6.30pm.
 Tickets here

 Shadi is a Palestinian, hipster-ish architect living in Italy.
 He goes back home to Nazareth to attend his sister’s wedding and to help his father Abu hand-deliver hundreds of invitations, following the Palestinian tradition.
 As they spend time together, father and son will find the time to confront each other on themes such as family values, tradition, as well as living in an occupied country.

 Somerset House, Sat 1 Dec, 5:30pm Tickets here

 Screened in partnership with IOM, UN Migration Agency and the Global Migration Film Festival

 A former star footballer turned community outcast is persuaded to coach the struggling, local footy team in his small town in Australia.
 He recruits refugees to revive the team with hilarious results, and ultimately takes his community on a journey of change.
 Funny and moving, this film brings loveable characters and levity to a complex issue.

 Xenophobia, socio-economic challenges and “the good old days” are some of the very real subjects addressed in the Australian comedy “The Merger”.
 Building on themes of shared interests and integration as a two-way street for both refugees/migrants and the communities where they live.

-The film will be followed by panel discussion with: Ahmad Al-Rashid (Syrian refugee; IOM), representatives of England’s Football Association), Dr Mark Doidge (University of Brighton), and Shaista Aziz (Oxford Diversity League; Oxford City Councillor)
+The film will be followed by panel discussion with: Ahmad Al-Rashid (Syrian refugee; IOM), Kevin Coleman (England’s Football Association), Dr Mark Doidge (University of Brighton), and Shaista Aziz (Oxford Diversity League; Oxford City Councillor)